bpjfarias/tibians-quiz/README.md

 ## Fourth class

-I finished the quiz page with all needed steps to play that: select the alternative, receive on-screen the feedback of right or wrong answer, a point counter and a result page.
-Over developing understand more about **props behavior**, like work with more than one instance of the same component on screen, develop the logical to capture clicks, treat the results and change components status each user interaction.
-How to propagante other quizzes on screen, start with Next.js tools to **create endpoints and handle with requests and responses**.
+I finished the quiz page with all steps to play it: select the choice, receive on-screen the feedback for right or wrong answer, a point counter and a result page.
+During development, I understood more about **props behavior**, like work with more than one instance of the same component on screen, develop the logical to capture clicks, treat the results and change components status for each user interaction.
+How to propagante other quizzes on screen, start with Next.js tools to **create endpoints and handle the requests and responses**.

 <details><summary><b>Detailed content of the fourth class</b></summary>

-- Develop the selection code to choose alternatives for each question
+- Develop the selection code to pick choices for each question

 - Statements vs expression